 Fitzpatrick is a tiny town located in the state of Alabama.
 With a population of 79 people and just one neighborhood, Fitzpatrick is the 402nd largest community in Alabama.

-When you are in Fitzpatrick, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Fitzpatrick’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Fitzpatrick is generally considered to be a blue-collar town.
+0.00% of the Fitzpatrick workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Fitzpatrick is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Fitzpatrick who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Fitzpatrick’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small town, Fitzpatrick doesn't have a public transportation system that people use for their commute.
+Fitzpatrick is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Fitzpatrick ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.